SHOP OPENING TIMES/FOOD

 You can only buy wine and spirits in the state-owned "Vinmonopolet" shops, which can be found in most towns.
 Almost all groceries sell beer, but please note that legally the sale of beer ends at 8pm (3pm on Saturdays, not at all on Sundays).
 The minimum age is 20 to buy spirits, and 18 to buy beer.

-It’s best to change foreign currency into NOK before your trip.
-Not many in Lofoten accept EURO or other foreign currencies.
+It’s best to change foreign currency into NOK before your trip, since it is not possible to do it in Vesterålen.
+Not many in Lofoten and Vesterålen accept EURO or other foreign currencies.
 Payment cards are widely used in Norway, and most shops accept credit cards such as American Express, Diners, Eurocard, Visa and MasterCard.
-Foreign debit cards are not widely accepted; we recommend you use an ATM to withdraw Norwegian currency instead.
+Foreign debit cards are not widely accepted; we recommend you to use an ATM to withdraw Norwegian currency instead.

 PUBLIC ACCESS RIGHTS